 With monocultures and monoculture like orchards, the risk of infestation of pathogens and pests arises, whether it is nut trees or cereals.

-Etta and Jona stresses the need to find resistant varieties to the major fungal diseases that are ravaging European chestnuts throughout Europe, and while Asian chestnuts (Chinese and Japanese) are resistant to Ink Disease and Chestnut Blight, it is crucial to create new disease resistant hybrids of Asian and European chestnuts, by planting chestnut trees of different species together and letting them pollinate each other to create new crosses.
+Etta and Jona stress the need to find resistant varieties to the major fungal diseases that are ravaging European chestnuts throughout Europe.
+“While Asian chestnuts (Chinese and Japanese) are resistant to Ink Disease and Chestnut Blight, it is crucial to create new disease resistant hybrids of Asian and European chestnuts, by planting chestnut trees of different species together and letting them pollinate each other to create new crosses.”

-At our visit, we had a group conversation about “societal collapse acceptance” and how to translate it into practical, long-term adaptation, looking over the number of work situations dependent on diesel-powered machines, the number of crops dependent on irrigation, pesticides and fertilizers, the size of the system and the number of animals dependent on external input etc. “The only way to real sustainability is for the masses themselves to produce their own food.
-A few giants who produce for the masses make the people lack resistance or ability to withstand adversity.
-To some extent, we expect a collapse, at least in some part of the food system”, Etta and Jona states.
+At our visit, we had a group conversation about “societal collapse acceptance” and how to translate it into practical, long-term adaptation, taking our dependency on diesel-powered machines, the number of crops dependent on irrigation, pesticides and fertilizers, the size of the system and the number of animals dependent on external inputs into consideration.
+“The only way to reach sustainability is for the masses themselves to produce their own food.
+A few giants who produce for the masses leads to people who lack resistance or ability to withstand adversity.
+To some extent, we expect a collapse, at least in some part of the food system”, Etta and Jona state.